Jasonvdb/PayUpMobile/README.md

 # PayUpMobile

-A bitcoin wallet app the allows users to make bets with eachother.
+A bitcoin wallet app the allows users to make bets with each other.

 This project is a work in progress.